Corporate Business Development

-Paul holds a Master of Arts Hons. in Political Science and Geography from Dundee University, Scotland.
+Paul holds an M.A.
+Hons. in political science and geography from Dundee University, Scotland.
 He studied accountancy to degree level through the University of the Witwatersrand, South Africa, and further business study at INSEAD in France and Singapore.
-Paul was commissioned into the British Territorial Army, following training at RMA Sandhurst and Warminster.
+He serves on charitable trusts.